 - Working condition fringe benefits.
 Working condition fringes are anything your employer provides or pays for that you need to do your job—for example, local and long distance travel for business, business-related meals and entertainment, professional publications, and company cars used for business driving.

 - Other fringe benefits.
-Other tax-free employee fringe benefits include employee stock options, employee discounts (up to 20% off), moving expense reimbursements, meals provided for the employer’s convenience, adoption assistance, achievement awards, and retirement planning help, employee gyms, and free services provided to employees.
+Other tax-free employee fringe benefits include employee stock options, employee discounts (up to 20% off), meals provided for the employer's convenience (not deductible by the employer after 2025), adoption assistance, achievement awards (not including cash, gift cards, vacations, meals, lodging, theater or sporting tickets, stocks, or bonds), and retirement planning help, employee gyms, and free services provided to employees.
 Other de minimis (minimal) benefits can also be provided.
 These are things that cost very little like occasional parties or picnics for employees, and occasional tickets for entertainment or sporting events.